fabriziosalmi/lws/README.md

   --help  Show this message and exit.

 Commands:
-  compose         🚀 Manage apps with Compose on LXC containers. compose-update  🆕 Update app within an LXC container via Compose. list            📦 List Docker containers in an LXC container. logs            📄 Fetch Docker logs from an LXC container. remove          🗑️ Uninstall Docker and Compose from LXC containers.
+  deploy          🚀 Manage apps with Compose on LXC containers. update          🆕 Update app within an LXC container via Compose. list            📦 List Docker containers in an LXC container. logs            📄 Fetch Docker logs from an LXC container. remove          🗑️ Uninstall Docker and Compose from LXC containers.